spiral/docs/docs/en/basics/quick-start.md

 > **Note**
 > Use additional route parameters to configure middleware, route group, etc.

-In the following examples, we will stick to the annotated routes for simplicity.
+In the following examples, we will stick to the routes with attributes for simplicity.

 To flush route cache (when DEBUG disabled):